JussiBoersma/Titanic-Kaggle/README.md

 # Titanic-Kaggle
-My ML solution for the Titanic dataset challenge on Kaggle.
+My ML solution for the Titanic dataset challenge on Kaggle. test